DoubleStyx/Renderide/README.md

 1. Enable validation layers in the config hud to get more detailed error messages for GPU crashes.
 Requires a restart.

-1. Inspect logs in the `logs/` folder for panics, crashes,backtraces, and validation errors.
+1. Inspect logs in the `logs/` folder for panics, crashes, backtraces, and validation errors.